SEND Code of Practice

 (please click on green writing to follow links)

-On 1 September 2014 the new SEND Code of Practice came into effect which had a significant impact on the way children and young people with special educational needs (SEN) and disabilities are supported in education.
+In January 2015 the new updated SEND Code of Practice came into effect which had a significant impact on the way children and young people with special educational needs (SEN) and disabilities are supported in education.
 What was known as a ‘statutory assessment’ is now called an Education, Health and Care (EHC) needs assessment.
-Statements of SEN are being replaced by Education, Health and Care (EHC) plans during a three year period (2015-2018).
+Statements of SEN replaced by Education, Health and Care (EHC) plans during a three year period (2015-2018).

 The NDCS has created a video on local offers for deaf young people and their families and also a number of factsheets for parents that are very helpful and may answer any questions that you may have.